spyder-ide/spyder/spyder/utils/help/tutorial.rst

   If multiple lines are highlighted, they are moved up together.
   :kbd:`Alt-Down`\* works correspondingly, moving line(s) down.

-* :kbd:`Ctrl-LeftMouseButton` or :kbd:`Alt-G`\* on a function/method in the Editor opens a new Editor tab showing the definition of that function.
+* :kbd:`Ctrl-LeftMouseButton` or :kbd:`Alt-G`\* on a function/method in the :guilabel:`Editor` opens a new :guilabel:`Editor` tab showing the definition of that function.

 * :kbd:`Shift-Ctrl-Alt-M`\* maximizes the current window (or changes the size back to normal if pressed in a maximized window).

 * :kbd:`Ctrl-Shift-F`\* activates the Find in Files pane, allowing ``grep``-like searches across all files in a specified scope.

-* :kbd:`Ctrl - =` will increase the font size in the Editor or the console, whereas :kbd:`Ctrl - -` will decrease it.
+* :kbd:`Ctrl - =` will increase the font size in the :guilabel:`Editor` or the :guilabel:`Console`, whereas :kbd:`Ctrl - -` will decrease it.

   The font face and size for other parts of the UI can be set under :menuselection:`Preferences --> General --> Appearance --> Fonts`.

-* :kbd:`Ctrl-S`\* *in the Editor* saves the file currently being edited.
+* :kbd:`Ctrl-S`\* *in the* :guilabel:`Editor` saves the file currently being edited.
-  This also forces various warning triangles in the left column of the Editor to be updated (otherwise they update every 2.5 seconds by default, which is also configurable).
+  This also forces various warning triangles in the left column of the :guilabel:`Editor` to be updated (otherwise they update every 2.5 seconds by default, which is also configurable).

 .. _save-shortcut-console-ref:

-* :kbd:`Ctrl-S`\* *in the console* saves the current IPython session as an HTML file, including any figures that may be displayed inline.
+* :kbd:`Ctrl-S`\* *in the* :guilabel:`Console` saves the current IPython session as an HTML file, including any figures that may be displayed inline.
   This is useful as a quick way of recording what has been done in a session.

   (It is not currently possible to load this saved record back into the session -- if you need functionality like this, look for the IPython Notebook).